taw10/crystfel/doc/man/indexamajig.1.md

 If you instead use **--peaks=peakfinder9**, indexamajig will use the "peakfinder9" peak finding algorithm described in the master thesis "Real-time image analysis and data compression in high throughput X-ray diffraction experiments" by Gevorkov.
-Other than peakFinder8, peakFinder9 uses local background estimation based on border pixels in a specified radius (**--local-bg-radius**).
+Unlike peakfinder8, peakfinder9 uses local background estimation based on border pixels in a specified radius (**--local-bg-radius**).
 For being fast and precise, a hierarchy of conditions is used.
-First condition is only useful for speed consideration, it demands that a pixel that is the biggest pixel in a peak must be larger than every border pixel by a constant value (**--min-peak-over-neighbour**).
+The first condition is only useful for speed consideration.
+It demands that a pixel that is the biggest pixel in a peak must be larger than every border pixel by a constant value (**--min-peak-over-neighbour**).
-Second condition ensures, that the pixel passing the previous condition is the highest pixel in the peak.
-It assumes, that peaks rise monotonically towards the biggest pixel.
-Third condition ensures, that the biggest pixel in the peak is significantly over the noise level (**--min-snr-biggest-pix**) by computing the local statistics from the border pixels in a specified radius.
+The second condition ensures that the pixel passing the previous condition is the highest pixel in the peak.
+It assumes that peaks rise monotonically towards the biggest pixel.
+The third condition ensures that the biggest pixel in the peak is significantly over the noise level (**--min-snr-biggest-pix**) by computing the local statistics from the border pixels in a specified radius.
-Fourth condition sums up all pixels belonging to the peak (**--min-snr-peak-pix**) and demands that the whole peak must be significantly over the noise level (**--min-snr**).
+The fourth condition sums up all pixels belonging to the peak (**--min-snr-peak-pix**) and demands that the whole peak must be significantly over the noise level (**--min-snr**).
 Only if all conditions are passed, the peak is accepted.